 Suryani is fluent in Mandarin and a practicing advocate who holds an advocate’s professional training certificate from the Indonesian Bar Association (PERADI).
 She obtained her Sarjana Hukum from Putra Batam University in 2014.

 As for relaxation, she is getting comfortable with good books especially on the subject of positive psychology.

-Andri Rizki Putra is an associate in Schinder Law Firm.
+Andri Rizki Putra is an associate at Schinder Law Firm.
 Andri joined Schinder Law Firm in 2018, having earlier served with one of Indonesia top tier law firms.
-Andri has experience in finance and banking transactions as wll as general corporate transactions in Indonesia, including advising financial institutions and creditors on general financing. .
+Andri has experience in finance and banking transactions as well as general corporate transactions in Indonesia, including advising financial institutions and creditors on general financing.

-Andri obtained his bachelor of law (Sarjana Hukum) degre from Universitas Indonesia in 2011, graduated with a cum-laude predicate and awarded as 3rd Best Outstanding Student at Faculty of Law, Universitas Indonesia.
+Andri obtained his bachelor of laws (Sarjana Hukum) degree from Universitas Indonesia in 2011, graduated with a cum-laude predicate and awarded for Third Best Outstanding Student at Faculty of Law, Universitas Indonesia.
 In 2018, he obtained his master degree from Boston University, majoring in Educational Leadership and Policy Studies.

 When not immersing himself in the law, Andri likes to explore new places along with its social cultures.
 He also finds the time to serve as the board of trustee of philantrophic activities in education, Yayasan Pemimpin Anak Bangsa (YPAB).

 Wisnu earned his bachelor degree in law (Sarjana Hukum) from Universitas Padjajaran in 2016 and joined Schinder Law Firm as a junior associate.
 While in law school, he was actively involved in a variety of student activities and organizations such as Asian Law Student Association (ALSA).